-- (iii) "Senior Counsel" means a legal practitioner appointed by the President as a Senior Counsel of Namibia in terms of section 79(3) of the Legal Practitioners Act, 1995 (Act No. 15 of 1995). - (c) The appeal committee, when conducting an appeal, must co-opt two registered persons practising the profession of the registered person who appealed to such committee against the decision or the finding made, or the penalty imposed, or the refusal or failure to make a decision, as the case may be, by the Council or by the professional conduct committee, to act as members of the appeal committee for the purpose of such appeal. - (d) If the profession referred to in paragraph (c) does not have two registered members who may be co-opted as members of the appeal committee in terms of that paragraph, such committee must so co-opt two other persons who have, in the opinion of such committee, sufficient knowledge of the scope of practice, and sufficient experience in the practising, of such profession. - (e) The appeal committee must conduct an appeal in accordance with section 52. - (f) The chairperson of the appeal committee must - - (i) determine the procedures to be followed at a meeting of the appeal committee, including the requirements for a quorum, the procedures relating to the making of decisions and the manner of voting, if such procedures, requirements or manner of voting has not been prescribed; - (ii) cause a written record to be kept of the proceedings of the meeting at which the appeal concerned is considered; and - (iii) furnish the Council with a copy of the record kept in terms of subparagraph (ii) as soon as practicable after the conclusion of the meeting concerned. - (g) The appeal committee may co-opt any other person to assist such committee in the conducting of an appeal. - (h) No person who is a member of the professional conduct committee or of the preliminary investigation committee may be a member of the appeal committee. - (4) (a) The Council must establish a standing education committee, consisting of such number of persons, including persons who are not members of the Council, as the Council may determine and appoint to such committee. - (b) The education committee established in terms of paragraph (a) must - - (i) advise the Council with regard to; and - (ii) investigate and report to the Council in writing on any matter relating to.
+- (c) The appeal committee, when conducting an appeal, must co-opt two registered persons practising the profession of the registered person who appealed to such committee against the decision or the finding made, or the penalty imposed, or the refusal or failure to make a decision, as the case may be, by the Council or by the professional conduct committee, to act as members of the appeal committee for the purpose of such appeal. - (d) If the profession referred to in paragraph (c) does not have two registered members who may be co-opted as members of the appeal committee in terms of that paragraph, such committee must so co-opt two other persons who have, in the opinion of such committee, sufficient knowledge of the scope of practice, and sufficient experience in the practising, of such profession. - (e) The appeal committee must conduct an appeal in accordance with section 53. - (f) The chairperson of the appeal committee must - - determine the procedures to be followed at a meeting of the appeal committee, including the requirements for a quorum, the procedures relating to the making of decisions and the manner of voting, if such procedures, requirements or manner of voting has not been prescribed;

-any requirement or qualification pertaining to the registration, education, tuition or training of persons in or relating to the professions to which this Act applies.
+- (ii) cause a written record to be kept of the proceedings of the meeting at which the appeal concerned is considered; and - (iii) furnish the Council with a copy of the record kept in terms of subparagraph (ii) as soon as practicable after the conclusion of the meeting concerned. - (g) The appeal committee may co-opt any other person to assist such committee in the conducting of an appeal. - (h) No person who is a member of the professional conduct committee or of the preliminary investigation committee may be a member of the appeal committee. - (4) (a) The Council must establish a standing education committee, consisting of such number of persons, including persons who are not members of the Council, as the Council may determine and appoint to such committee. - (b) The education committee established in terms of paragraph (a) must - - (i) advise the Council with regard to; and - (ii) investigate and report to the Council in writing on any matter relating to, any requirement or qualification pertaining to the registration, education, tuition or training of persons in or relating to the professions to which this Act applies.